bfelger/bfelger.github.io/pages/resurrecting-rom/pt-4-cmake.md

 _Soon, the last vestiges of TAB characters will be erased from this project forever._

 This post picks up where [Part 3](pt-3-dusting-off-cobwebs) left off.
-[Here is the code](https://github.com/bfelger/rom/tree/addcc5c67e81940dff838f45e12fbae22c75ecff) that resulted from the work.
+[Here is the code](https://github.com/bfelger/rom/tree/addcc5c67e81940dff838f45e12fbae22c75ecff) that resulted from that work.

 Makefiles have been working well for us, so far.
 But as I increase the number of build targets, so too will the number of Makefiles required.
 CMake is a cross-platform build solution that, unlike Makefile, has official support in Visual Studio.
 This will be crucial when I port to MSVC, as it avoids the creation of solution and project files.